UPDATE : The Pact Plugin Framework is now live allowing you to build a plugin for Protobufs, gRPC and Avro. Learn more and get started.

 Pact, and contract testing as an approach, is designed to address all 7 of the failure modes described above.
 Whilst Pact doesn't (yet) currently officially support these technologies, we're currently building the plugin infrastructure in Pact to enable gRPC and Protobufs to be tested in this fashion.

 If you were sold by these arguments can't wait a minute longer, there are other ways to make it work right now.

 Here's a sneak peak of the current prototype in action, verifying the Protobuf plugin (yes, we'll use Pact to test the Pact plugins 🤯):

-Beta support has been added to Pact JVM and Pact Go with the plan to be generally available in key languages in Q4 2022.
-If you want to stay in the loop and provide early feedback, please join our Developer Preview Program.
+Beta support has been added to Pact JVM, Pact JS and Pact Go with the plan to be generally available in key languages in Q1 2023.

 The Pact Plugin Framework is now live 🚀